rhansma/TuneBench/README.md

 # TuneBench

 Simple tunable OpenCL kernels for many-core accelerators.
-The goal of these kernels is benchmarking performance, so they are not, by design, feature complete.
+The goal of this collection of kernels is benchmarking how much tuning affects performance on a variety of many-core platforms, therefore the kernels are not feature complete.

 ## Dependencies